irrealis/notes/README.md

     - After review of previous studies, resume current studies.

   - Study for coding interviews.
 Setup related drills.
+    - I need to do a detailed study of heap sort and heap properties.
     - I'll need to review basics of each language, and make flashcards for these.
       - Basic types
       - Representations of basic types in memory